Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos

 \section{Abstract}

-{Dark matter (DM) haloes can be subject to gravothermal collapse if DM is not collisionless but has strong self-interactions.
-When the scattering is capable of efficiently transferring heat from the centre to the outskirts, the central region of the halo collapses and can reach densities much higher than those for collisionless DM.
+{Dark matter (DM) halos can be subject to gravothermal collapse if the DM is not collisionless, but engaged in strong self-interactions instead.
+When the scattering is able to efficiently transfer heat from the centre to the outskirts, the central region of the halo collapses and reaches densities much higher than those for collisionless DM.
 This phenomenon is potentially observable in studies of strong lensing.
 Current theoretical efforts are motivated by observations of surprisingly dense substructures.
 However, a comparison with observations requires accurate predictions.
 One method to obtain such predictions is to use $N$-body simulations.
-The collapsed haloes are extreme systems that pose severe challenges to state-of-the-art codes used in the field of self-interacting dark matter (SIDM).} {In this work, we investigate the root of such problems with a focus on energy non-conservation.
-Moreover, we discuss strategies to avoid them.} {We run $N$-body simulations with and without DM self-interactions of an isolated DM-only halo and change numerical parameters relevant to the accuracy of the simulation.} {We find that not only the numerical scheme for the DM self-interactions can lead to energy non-conservation but also the modelling of gravitational interaction and the time integration are problematic.
-The issues we found are: (a) particles changing their time step in a non-time-reversible manner; (b) the asymmetry in the tree-based gravitational force evaluation; (c) SIDM velocity kicks break the symplectic nature and time symmetry.} {In principle, tuning the parameters of the simulation to achieve a high accuracy allows for conserving energy not only at early stages of the evolution but also at late ones.
-However, the cost of the simulations becomes prohibitively large.
-Some of the problems making the simulations of the gravothermal collapse phase inaccurate, can be overcome by choosing appropriate numerical schemes.
-However, others remain challenging.
-Our findings motivate further work on addressing the challenges in simulating strong dark matter self-interactions.}
+Collapsed halos are extreme systems that pose severe challenges when applying state-of-the-art codes to model self-interacting dark matter (SIDM).} {In this work, we investigate the root of such problems, with a focus on energy non-conservation.
+Moreover, we discuss possible strategies to avoid them.} {We ran $N$-body simulations, both with and without SIDM, of an isolated DM-only halo and we adjusted the numerical parameters to check the accuracy of the simulation.} {We find that not only the numerical scheme for SIDM can lead to energy non-conservation, but also the modelling of gravitational interaction and the time integration are problematic.
+The main issues we find are: (a) particles changing their time step in a non-time-reversible manner; (b) the asymmetry in the tree-based gravitational force evaluation; and (c) SIDM velocity kicks breaking the time symmetry.} {Tuning the parameters of the simulation to achieve a high level of accuracy allows us to conserve energy not only at early stages of the evolution, but also later on.
+However, the cost of the simulations becomes prohibitively large as a result.
+Some of the problems that make the simulations of the gravothermal collapse phase inaccurate can be overcome by choosing appropriate numerical schemes.
+However, other issues still pose a challenge.
+Our findings motivate further works on addressing the challenges in simulating strong DM self-interactions.}

 \keywords{methods: numerical –- dark matter}